vgaj/phd/README.md

 * The interface between these and the service is via a Unix Domain Socket.
 * When the service stops it saves the results in XML format which are reloaded when it starts.

-## Packing and Deployment
-* This maven project builds fat jars.
-* A systemd service and scripts to start the service have been created.
-* These are packaged in a deb.

 ## Support
 The following distributions and kernel versions have been tested:
 * Ubuntu 24.04